 - FICO scores of 500-579 require a 10% down payment

-- Mortgage insurance premiums must be paid until debt is paid down to an established percent of your home’s value
+- Mortgage insurance premiums must be paid until the debt is paid down to an established percent of your home’s value

 - You must have a debt to income ratio less than 43%